-Plamen G. Ivanov^{1,2,3}[†], A. A. Schekochihin^{1,4}, W. Dorland^{1,5}, A. R. Field3, and F. I. Parra^{1,6}
+Plamen G. Ivanov ^{1,2,3},†, A. A. Schekochihin ^{1,4}, W. Dorland ^{1,5}, A. R. Field and F. I. Parra ^{1,6}

-1Rudolf Peierls Centre for Theoretical Physics, University of Oxford, Oxford OX1 3PU, UK 2St John's College, Oxford OX1 3JP, UK
+1Rudolf Peierls Centre for Theoretical Physics, University of Oxford, Oxford OX1 3PU, UK

+2St John's College, Oxford OX1 3JP, UK

-3EURATOM/UKAEA Fusion Association, Culham Science Centre, Abingdon, OX14 3DB, UK 4Merton College, Oxford OX1 4JD, UK
+3EURATOM/UKAEA Fusion Association, Culham Science Centre, Abingdon OX14 3DB, UK

+4Merton College, Oxford OX1 4JD, UK

-5Department of Physics, University of Maryland, College Park, Maryland 20740, USA 6Worcester College, Oxford OX1 2HB, UK
+5Department of Physics, University of Maryland, College Park, MD 20740, USA 6Worcester College, Oxford OX1 2HB, UK

-(Received xx; revised xx; accepted xx)
+(Received 29 April 2020; revised 16 July 2020; accepted 20 July 2020)

 The saturated state of turbulence driven by the ion-temperature-gradient instability is investigated using a two-dimensional long-wavelength fluid model that describes the perturbed electrostatic potential and perturbed ion temperature in a magnetic field with constant curvature (a Z-pinch) and an equilibrium temperature gradient.
-Numerical simulations reveal a well-defined transition between a finite-amplitude saturated state dominated by strong zonal-flow and zonal-temperature perturbations, and a blow-up state that fails to saturate on a box-independent scale.
-We argue that this transition is equivalent to the Dimits transition from a low-transport to a high-transport state seen in gyrokinetic numerical simulations (Dimits et al. 2000).
-A quasi-static staircase-like structure of the temperature gradient intertwined with zonal flows, which have patchwise constant shear, emerges near the Dimits threshold.
-The turbulent heat flux in the low-collisionality near-marginal state is dominated by turbulent bursts, triggered by coherent long-lived structures closely resembling those found in gyrokinetic simulations with imposed equilibrium flow shear (van Wyk et al. 2016).
-The break up of the lowtransport Dimits regime is linked to a competition between the two different sources of poloidal momentum in the system - the Reynolds stress and the advection of the diamagnetic flow by the $E \times B$ flow.
-By analysing the linear ITG modes, we obtain a semi-analytic model for the Dimits threshold at large collisionality.
+Numerical simulations reveal a well-defined transition between a finite-amplitude saturated state dominated by strong zonal-flow and zonal temperature perturbations, and a blow-up state that fails to saturate on a box-independent scale.
+We argue that this transition is equivalent to the Dimits transition from a low-transport to a high-transport state seen in gyrokinetic numerical simulations (Dimits et al., Phys.
+Plasmas, vol. 7, 2000, 969).
+A quasi-static staircase-like structure of the temperature gradient intertwined with zonal flows, which have patch-wise constant shear, emerges near the Dimits threshold.
+The turbulent heat flux in the low-collisionality near-marginal state is dominated by turbulent bursts, triggered by coherent long-lived structures closely resembling those found in gyrokinetic simulations with imposed equilibrium flow shear (van Wyk et al., J. Plasma Phys., vol. 82, 2016, 905820609).
+The breakup of the low-transport Dimits regime is linked to a competition between the two different sources of poloidal momentum in the system - the Reynolds stress and the advection of the diamagnetic flow by the $E \times B$ flow.
+By analysing the linear ion-temperature-gradient modes, we obtain a semi-analytic model for the Dimits threshold at large collisionality.